tombroucke/privatewpackagist/README.md

-> [!WARNING]
-> This is an experimental project, proceed with caution

 This application allows you to maintain a composer repository with all your premium WordPress plugins.
 It is highly inspired by https://github.com/generoi/github-action-update-plugins, You can use the same recipes mentioned in their README file.

 # Installation